girip11/python_learning/python3_oop/1_object_oriented_design.md

 Composition - collection of objects together to create another object.
 Composition is aggregation and not vice versa.
 Aggregation is general form of composition.

-* Composition - when the outer object(composite) object controls the inner objects creation and destruction.
-Solid diamond in UML.
+* Composition - when the outer object(composite) object controls the inner objects creation and destruction. represented by Solid diamond in UML.
-* Aggregation - inner objects created and exist independently of the outer(composite) object.Hollow diamond in UML
+* Aggregation - inner objects created and exist independently of the outer(composite) object. represented by Hollow diamond in UML

 ## Inheritance